 It’s abundantly clear that it doesn’t matter who needs a DBS check; any check is essential for helping organisations meet safeguarding requirements.
 An applicant’s criminal record will be visible, thereby allowing employers to make safer and more informed recruitment decisions.

-Any applicant who successfully applies for an Enhanced DBS online, having been requested to do so from an employer, will be expected to uphold the safeguarding policies and principles held by that particular organisation.
+Any applicant who successfully applies for an Enhanced DBS online, having been requested to do so by an employer, will be expected to uphold the safeguarding policies and principles held by that particular organisation.

 For those who have already received a DBS certificate, and are in the process of changing jobs, read more about transferring DBS checks between employers.